 Public Comment on Proposed Standards Now Open

-The International Internal Audit Standards Board is pleased to announce that the draft of the proposed Global Internal Audit StandardsTM is available now through May 30 for public comment – a major milestone in the multiyear project to comprehensively review and update The IIA’s International Professional Practices Framework (IPPF) including the International Standards for the Professional Practice of Internal Auditing (Standards).
+The International Internal Audit Standards Board is pleased to announce that the draft of the proposed Global Internal Audit StandardsTM is available now for public comment – a major milestone in the multiyear project to comprehensively review and update The IIA’s International Professional Practices Framework (IPPF) including the International Standards for the Professional Practice of Internal Auditing (Standards).

 After analyzing the responses and making necessary revisions, the Standards Board expects to release the new Global Internal Audit StandardsTM officially before the end of 2023.

 No. The IPPF will still exist as a larger framework that includes the Global Internal Audit StandardsTM , Guidance (mainly Practice Guides and Global Technology Audit Guides), and a newly proposed element that is still in preliminary stages of consideration and development: Topical Requirements and Guidance.

 How Is The IPPF Changing

 - The new Standards incorporate the five mandatory elements of the current framework (Mission of Internal Audit, Definition of Internal Auditing, Core Principles for the Professional Practice of Internal Auditing, Code of Ethics, and Standards) as well as one of the recommended (nonmandatory) elements, the Implementation Guidance.
 These will no longer exist as separate entities.

 - The proposed Standards are not divided into “attribute” and “performance” categories and do not contain “interpretations” as a separate section of the standard.
 The “.A” and “.C” implementation standards have been incorporated into the main body of the proposed Standards.
 The numbering system and order of the Standards has changed completely.

 - Guidance will still exist as a recommended element in the new IPPF, which allows for more in-depth attention to internal audit practices and subjects.